History and a Historian

 The sculptor story and Sister Lucia

 An American from New Jersey named Thomas McGlynn O.P. went to Fatima.
 The O.P. signifies he was a cleric, a Dominican priest.
 He passed away in 1977.
 His story began with an idea of doing a sculpture of Our Blessed Mother, but with a unique perspective.
 He wanted to interview Sister Lucia and from her mouth get ideas on how best to represent the sculpture.
 He wasn’t even sure if he would get the ok, but he did.
 The story is recounted in his book, Vision of Fatima.
 I have the 1951 printed version from Great Britain.
 A later version has been recently published in 2017.
 Lucia when she first left her home and family, was placed in an orphanage and then moved on as a nun.
 In winter of 1947, McGlynn was commissioned to make a statue of Our Lady of Fatima and travelled to see Sister Lucia, then known as Irma Dores, brought to her a small model for starters and awaited direction and criticisms.
 And, that she did.
-Below the next paragraph is Rev. McGlynn and his first model.
+Below the next two paragraphs is Rev. McGlynn and his first model.

 The representation Fr.
 McGlynn did, was as Lucia told him, a representation that reminded her more of when she saw the Lady in June, when She took out of her pocket a Rosary, draped it over the palm of her right hand and joined her hands in prayer.
 Before she joined her hands in prayer, to use Lucia’s words, “She appeared at first as in the other apparitions, then she opened her hands, extended her arms to show Fr McGlynn, with the forearm forward of the plane of her waist and elevated only slightly, above the horizontal,” and the head gently arched, palm downward.